dbx834-bodhi/bodhi-beta-docs/DEVELOPER.md

 ## Client Application

 The purpose of this section is to define generic functionality, user interface and user interactions that should be in the client app.
+We will use the beautiful [Metronic App Template](http://keenthemes.com/preview/metronic/theme/admin_1_rounded/) as inspiration and reference for user interface elements.
+Please note that we don't have to copy everything.
+Metronic does many things well and is a good place to learn.

 * Base
 * Sidebar